 8. Atom Electric H.6

 Starting with ATOM Electric H.6.
 ATOM is an established brand, who’s been in the business of making electric skateboards since 2005.
 The Electric H.6 is one of their pricier boards, coming in at around $499.95.
 If it were just 5 cents more expensive it wouldn’t made the list, 🙂 .

 As I’ve already mentioned, electric skateboards in the price range north of $200-$300 and going up to $500 will have much more impressive specifications, and that immediately becomes obvious with Electric H.6.

-With hub motors there aren’t any belts or gears, which makes hub motor powered electric skateboards less prone to failure.
-700W of power delivers impressive 16 mph top speed.
+With hub motors, there aren’t any belts or gears, which makes hub motor powered electric skateboards less prone to failure.
+700W of power delivers an impressive 16 mph top speed.
 Where things start falling apart a bit is with the distance that can be covered on a single battery charge.

 Regenerative braking is included, to help increase battery life.
-Remote control is very ergonomic, and has two speed modes, slower one for beginners, and faster for more experienced drivers.
+The remote control is very ergonomic and has two-speed modes, slower one for beginners, and faster for more experienced drivers.
 Specs of Electric H.6 might not be that great when compared to some of the other models from the list, but keep in mind that you’re buying an ATOM electric skateboard, and you have their back for sure should there be any kind of problems with the board.